This post contains affiliate links.

 Ordered a double shot of espresso and you think it’s still not enough?
 How big should a double espresso actually be?
 Here’s what you want to know?

-A double shot of espresso weighs around 2 fl.
-Oz.
-Or 60 grams in most coffee shops.
-Small variations are always possible.
-A double espresso is simply twice the amount of a single shot of espresso.
-Starbucks is an exception.
-Their double espresso (Doppio) only measures 1.5 fl.
+A double espresso shot weighs around 60 grams/2 fl.
+Oz. in most coffee shops.
+A double espresso is simply twice the amount of liquid of a single shot.
+A Starbucks double espresso (Doppio) only measures 1.5 fl.
 Oz./44.4 grams.
 Ultimately, the barista decides how big the (double) espresso shot is.

 Let’s dive a little deeper into the details of espresso sizes and if a double espresso is enough caffeine to get you fueled for the day.